Resources – Playing

 To run the more advanced Apple IIgs (which runs the GS/OS operating system), try KEGS.
 This program works on Windows and Macintosh, but you will need to obtain an Apple IIgs ROM file from a IIgs computer to use it.
 E-Maculation describes KEGS setup as “particularly tricky”; I have never attempted it, but you can read their guide for instructions.
 (Please note that E-Maculation includes links to ROM files that are technically not legal to obtain.)

-There are two major Commodore 64 emulators: CCS64 (for Windows only) and VICE (for Windows, Macintosh, and many other platforms).
-Both emulators include manuals: VICE’s tutorial focuses on how to set up the program, CCS64’s manual is more about explaining the program’s functionality.
+There are two major Commodore 64 emulators: VICE (for Windows, Macintosh, and many other platforms) and CCS64 (for Windows only).
+Both emulators include manuals: VICE’s tutorial includes more about how to set up the program.

 The best and easiest way to run DOS is to use DOSBox.
 DOSBox is an incredibly flexible DOS emulator geared towards running DOS games, and it includes tons of options for compatibility with specific systems and games.
 Many distributors, including GoG.com, use DOSBox, so you know it’s good.